2019 Ford F150 Specifications, Pricing, Pictures and Videos

 A smaller, more fuel efficient EcoBoost engine is also available, which should further improve fuel economy while providing the same kind of horsepower that would normally be delivered by mid-grade V8 engines.
 At the same time, the F-150 continues to excel at traditional truck tasks, with a best in class towing capacity of 12,200 pounds when properly equipped.

 The most basic engine is a 3.
-5L V6, which produces 283 horsepower and 255 pound-feet of torque, allowing for a tow rating of 7,600 pounds, which bests other competitors when equipped with their basic V6 engines.
+3L V6, which produces 295 horsepower, allowing for a tow rating of 7,600 pounds, which bests other competitors when equipped with their basic V6 engines.

 The next step up is a 2.
-7L turbocharged V6 that makes 325 horsepower and 355 pound-feet of torque.
+7L turbocharged V6 that makes 325 horsepower and 400 lb-ft of torque.

 Trims include XL, XLT, Lariat, King Ranch, Platinum and Limited.
 The basic XL trim is available with three different cab sizes and three different bed lengths in either 2WD or 4WD configurations.